 Apparently, you need to look up at the sky to see if it’s clear, because if it’s not you won’t see anything.
-Having established that it IS clear, you then need to keep looking up because that’s where the meteors will be.
+Having established the clarity of the sky, you then need to keep looking up because that’s where the meteors will be.

 I’m glad they told me that.
 I’d never have figured it out by myself.

-Somewhat more relevant, other than the fact that it is the “second brightest star in the sky”, is that Vega is in the North East (the two stars on the handle side of The Plough point roughly towards it).
+Somewhat more relevant, other than the fact that it is the “second brightest star in the sky”, is that Vega is in the North East (the two stars on the handle side of the pan of The Plough point roughly towards it).
 The Mirror doesn’t mention that – which is odd, since most of its readers would probably need help finding the sky, let alone a specific star given only by name.

 Just regarding that last post about Rosetta, and one of the images I have shown again here: